Celeo/staff_up_bot/README.md

 - The "alerts" field is an array of alerts that you want the bot to look for.
 Fields:
   - "airport" - the ICAO identifier, i.e. "KSAN"
   - "trafficMinimum" - the minimum number of pilots nearby to trigger an alert for
-  - "coveringPositions" - a list of regex strings to check that may be staffing the airport
+  - "coveringPositions" - a list of regex strings to check that would be staffing the airport

 ### Example config